OpenID Connect (OIDC) Bearer token authentication

 }

-data with boolean quarkus.oidc."tenant".allow-token-introspection-cache
+data, or both with boolean quarkus.oidc."tenant".allow-token-introspection-cache

 and quarkus.oidc."tenant".allow-user-info-cache